albertyw/dotfiles/README.md

 This repository includes my personal Unix config files that are synchronized across my various computers.

-It isbased off of https://github.com/hrs/dotfiles
+It is based off of https://github.com/hrs/dotfiles

 Setup
 -----